Imagine the SAME house storing around 12 MILLION Btus of winter cooling to easily provide the 4 MBtu generally used in an entire summer!

 What is the expected house use of cooling?
 In a climate like Chicago's, there are commonly around 20 days each summer where a central air conditioner is used for the six hours of the afternoon.
 That's 120 actual hours of air conditioning that is needed in a summer.
 A modest-sized house such as the above would often have a central air conditioner rated at 30,000 Btu/hr (2.5 tons).
 Multiplying these numbers gives a full summer's air conditioning usage of around 3.6 million Btus of cooling.

-Since the proposed storage could provide 11.5 million Btus of cooling, ALL of the 3.6 million Btus of cooling needs would easily be taken care of!
+Since the proposed storage could provide the initial 11.5 million Btus plus constant bonuses due to the floor being cooled by the deep soil under it, ALL of the 3.6 million Btus of cooling needs would easily be taken care of!
 No other air conditioning system would be needed, ever!
-The cooling-only version of this storage even replenishes itself, so its capabilities are actually even greater.
+The cooling-only version of this storage even constantly and naturally replenishes itself, so its capabilities are actually even greater.

 Regarding the heating-cooling version, if the climate is such that additional summer cooling is likely to be required, our related Free Air Conditioning system can simply ahd easily connect into this storage.
 Not only would this eliminate the annual summer electricity usage for air conditioning (forever!) but it would even eliminate the initial cost of buying and installing the conventional air conditioning system.
 That's several thousand dollars of initial cost that is eliminated, greatly offsetting the cost of the sub-basement.